Kraft Hockeyville: 2023 season

 The four finalists for 2023 were announced on March 11: Maple Ridge, British Columbia, Ste.
 Anne, Manitoba, West Lorne, Ontario, and Saint-Anselme, Quebec.
 Online voting was held from March 31 to April 1.
 West Lorne was the winner, and the C$250,000 prize will help upgrade West Lorne Arena.
 The pre-season game was scheduled for September 27, 2023, at Joe Thornton Community Centre in St. Thomas, Ontario, between the Buffalo Sabres and the Toronto Maple Leafs.

 2024 season

 The four finalists for 2024 were announced on March 9: Elliot Lake, Ontario, Enderby, British Columbia, Cochrane, Alberta, and Wolseley, Saskatchewan.
 Online voting was held from March 29 to March 30.
 Elliot Lake was the winner, and the C$250,000 prize will help upgrade Centennial Arena.
 The pre-season game was scheduled for September 29, 2024, at Sudbury Community Arena in Sudbury, Ontario, between the Pittsburgh Penguins and Ottawa Senators.

+2025 season

+The four finalists were Crossfield, Alberta, Honeywood, Ontario, Saint-Boniface, Quebec and Lower Sackville, Nova Scotia.
+Saint-Boniface was the winner.
+It received C$250,000 prize to upgrade Aréna de Saint-Boniface and C$10,000 of youth hockey equipment.
+The pre-season game is scheduled for September 21, 2026 at Colisée Vidéotron in Trois-Rivières, Quebec.

+2026 season

+The finalists list was expanded to 13, one for each province and territory.
+The provincial finalists were: Tumbler Ridge, British Columbia, Taber, Alberta, Blaine Lake, Saskatchewan, Grandview, Manitoba, Blackstock, Ontario, Scott, Quebec, Sackville, New Brunswick, Thorburn, Nova Scotia, Cornwall, Prince Edward Island and Stephenville, Newfoundland and Labrador.
+The territorial finalists were: Haines Junction, Yukon, Fort Providence, Northwest Territories and Arviat, Nunavut.
+Taber, Alberta was announced as the winner on April 4, 2026 with the exact site of the game yet to be determined, and the game will take place in the 2027 preseason.